woocommerce/woocommerce-colors/readme.txt

 * Works just adding new colors options on the Customize menu.

+= Where is the Cutomize menu? =

+You can find the customizer menu within your WordPress admin in Appearance session.

+We recommend you use WordPress 4.0 or 4.1 for this plugin work properly.

 == Screenshots ==

 1. WooCommerce Colors on Customizer menu.

 == Changelog ==

+= 1.0.2 - 2015/02/12 =

+* Added descriptions in the customizer options (see the screenshot).

 = 1.0.1 - 2015/01/14 =